the-james-burton/the-turbine/README.md

 0. **I didn't want to implement another bespoke elasticsearch API and client.** Why not just use the built-in REST API and factory client?
 Well, that's what I did.
 0. **RabbitMQ supports stomp over websockets!** and spring boot lets you plug it right in as a websocket broker.
 This lets rabbitMQ take control of *all* the asynchronous messaging.

+> NOTE: Issue #24 describes a limitation with the Spring websocket RabbitMQ relay that is described above.
+Using it means I can't use reactor 3!
+So for now I have gone back to using the built-in Spring websocker broker until Spring 5/Boot 2 is released which will use reactor 3.

 I believe a main concern with this design is security.
 To secure the connections to elasticsearch, I would most likely put ApiMan or similar over the top.
 To secure the rabbitMQ webstomp connections I am not so sure.
 I need to do more research.
 However it is very easy to stop using rabbitMQ as websocket broker and use the native spring support instead.